anthony-c-martin/bicep-snapshot-demo/README.md

 <img width="757" alt="image" src="https://github.com/user-attachments/assets/37cd5872-16be-4c5c-a1a6-b3e4c2feda23" />

 ### Example of passing PR
 [Here](https://github.com/anthony-c-martin/bicep-snapshot-demo/pull/2) is an example of a PR where a developer has remembered to update the snapshot.
-As you can see the checks pass, and a reviewer is able to inspect the differences in the code review:
+The CI checks pass, and a reviewer is able to inspect the differences in the code review:

 <img width="1229" alt="image" src="https://github.com/user-attachments/assets/4c4bdef9-9042-4aeb-a604-314b6f0d501f" />

+As you can see, the changes to the predicted state of the resource are visible, as opposed to just unevaluated expressions.